 POOL_SIZE=(n>1)- set the

 The PXF JDBC connector supports simultaneous read access from PXF instances running on multiple Greenplum Database hosts to an external SQL table.
 This feature is referred to as partitioning.
-Read partitioning is not enabled by default.
-To enable read partitioning, set the
+Read partitioning is not activated by default.
+To activate read partitioning, set the

 INTERVAL custom options when you create the PXF external table.